UKCloud/documentation/articles/connectivity/conn-ref-psn-core-services.md

 ## PSN core services

-While you can procure PSN connectivity from multiple service providers, PSN core services are provided by Vodafone (gateways) & Nominet (DNS).
+While you can procure PSN connectivity from multiple service providers, PSN core services are provided by Vodafone (gateways) and Nominet (DNS).
 Traditionally, this was through the GSI Convergence Framework (GCF), whereby all core services were bundled into a single contract, regardless of whether you used them all.

 Core services include: